ibuetler/p3s-log-aggregation/Tutorial.md

 # Tutorial Log Aggregation with Python3
 ## Introduction

-This challenge is about manipulating (log) files with Python3.
-Learn how to correlate, merge, enrich and visualize with Python3.
-You will get two files (see picture below)
+This programming exercise is about manipulating (log) files with Python3.
+Learn how to correlate, merge, enrich and visualize the given web server log files.

 ### Learn how to ...

-* merge and correlate the two given log files into a single file
+* merge and correlate the two given web server log files into a single file
 * enrich the resulting log file by performing DNS lookups
 * enrich the resulting log file by adding GEO location information (to ip address)
 * visualize the resuluting log file on Google Maps.